Empathy and Fairness

 Bloom’s studies used infants to assess whether people have an innate tendency to prefer helpers versus hinderers (people who hurt/work against others).
 In other words, do we have unlearned preferences for others (and qualities) who are prosocial, who behave positively towards and help other people, or those who are selfish, and work just for themselves—or even actively against others.
 Infants are a great study group for such an experiment because they have not yet been influenced by societal learning.
 They have no expectations of what is socially right or wrong, only automatic responses.

-In the academic world, most infant studies focus on looking time, or the attention that infants pay to any particular person or object.
+In the academic world, most infant studies focus on looking time, or the attention that infants pay to a particular person or object.
 The thinking is as follows: infants do not need to satisfy others as they have no sense of obligation or self-consciousness.
-They are discovering a new world which is rapidly expanding before their eyes, and they therefore pay attention to the pieces that they like or that interest them.
+They do not get insecure or embarrassed and avert their gaze.
+They are discovering a new world which is rapidly expanding before their eyes, and they pay attention to the pieces that they like or that interest them.
 If they get bored, or upset, or confused, they look away and try to find something else to look at.
 Much research has confirmed this to be true.
 Babies, like the rest of us, are just trying to make sense of their world.
 The more that they like or find something interesting, the longer they pay attention to it.

 But the experimenters took this a step further, and performed similar experiments with puppets as well as other studies, which each supported Bloom’s conclusions.